 Start with the things that take up the most room on a cheese plate - you'll tuck everything else into the blank spaces later on!

 A lot of people like to start with the cheese, but I prefer to start by placing some little bowls around my cheese board.
 Why?
 Because it helps me make part of the cheese plate ahead of time.
-If I know I’m making a cheese plate for a party, I’ll set out the cutting board (I’m using a 15″-ish wood board from Target – it’s no longer in stock but I found a similar one here) and place the bowls the night before so it’s ready to go.
-You can skip the bowls if you like, but I like using them to hold dips and smaller items – plus, the height and round shape helps break up the cheese board to make it more fun to look at.
-(PS – Swap small store-bought jars of honey, roasted red peppers, or pesto for the bowls here if you like!)
+If I know I'm making a cheese plate for a party, I'll set out the cutting board (I'm using a 15"-ish wood board from Target - it's no longer in stock but I found a similar one here) and place the bowls the night before so it's ready to go.
+You can skip the bowls if you like, but I like using them to hold dips and smaller items - plus, the height and round shape helps break up the cheese board to make it more fun to look at.
+(PS - Swap small store-bought jars of jam or honey, roasted red peppers, or pesto for the bowls here if you like!)

 Next, add the cheeses.
 Cheese should really be served at room temperature, which means you should take it out of the fridge and let it rest for 30 minutes to an hour before serving (learn more in this post).
 You can do this two ways: One, take the cheeses out of the fridge, throw them on the counter, and come back later to add them to the cheese plate.
 Or two, unwrap and cut the cheeses straight out of the fridge, then place them on the cheese plate and let them come to temperature on the board (pro tip: cover the cheese with beeswax wrap or plastic wrap to prevent them from drying out).

 I like to serve cheeses in a variety of shapes to add visual interest.
 Soft cheeses, like the brie and goat cheese in this photo, can be served as is.
-For hard cheeses, like the cheddar and parmesan, I prefer to cut them into slices and stack the slices up on the board – this makes it easier for guests to grab a piece without having to saw through a hard cheese with a cheese knife and makes the cheese plate more interesting.
+For hard cheeses, like the cheddar and parmesan, I prefer to cut them into slices or cubes and stack them up on the board - this makes it easier for guests to grab a piece without having to saw through a hard cheese with a cheese knife and makes the cheese plate more interesting.

 2. Add meats, bread, and crackers.